PrestaShop/prestashop.github.io/content/news/posts/2023/github-discussions-are-now-enabled-in-the-prestashop-project.md

 This is a place for open discussion about ideas you find valuable for the PrestaShop project.
 Feel free to share your thoughts on how PrestaShop could be improved for everyone.

-You can also browse through other ideas and vote on your favorites by giving them a thumb-up.
+You can also browse through other ideas and vote on your favorites by giving them a thumbs-up.
 This helps project members and contributors understand which ideas are most popular, and the higher visibility will encourage the community to engage in them - and perhaps even submit a pull request!

 Let's have a constructive and respectful conversation about improving PrestaShop together.